 The Mark, Tag, and Age (MTA) Laboratory's Age Determination Unit (ADU) is the statewide groundfish and invertebrate age reading program based out of Juneau, AK.
 The ADU is responsible for providing age data support to regional commercial fisheries programs to monitor population health, assess stock size and growth, and research species life history.
 The ADU also is responsible for monitoring and improving the quality of age data through precision testing of production data and continual training of age readers.
-During 2018, the ADU received 10,939 otolith sets from central and southeast Alaska commercial and survey sampling (representing 12 groundfish species).
-The ADU produced 9,907 ages and distributed 8,900 ages to region managers, including data from samples received in previous years but processed in 2018.
+During 2019, the ADU received 10,954 otolith sets from central and southeast Alaska commercial and survey sampling (representing 12 groundfish species).
+The ADU produced 6,418 ages and distributed 5,873 ages to region managers, including data from samples received in previous years but processed in 2019.
 Age data quality is assessed through precision monitoring using additional, independent estimates.
 A random 30% of specimens and reads with outlying fish and otolith size-at-age are selected for precision testing (data are compared to estimated ranges from growth models; otolith measurements are described below).
 Discrepancies between precision tests and original ages are resolved through development of independent age estimates by the disputing readers.
-During 2018, quality control procedures resulted in an additional 6,660 age estimates.
+During 2019, quality control procedures resulted in an additional 4,804 age estimates.
 Personnel learn to interpret seasonal banding patterns through training with experienced age readers and independent reading of preprocessed age structures.
 Trained personnel also continue to calibrate on preprocessed structures to insure consistency of age estimates.
-Training and calibration procedures resulted in an additional 2,038 age estimates.
-Given production, quality control, and training procedures, the ADU recorded 18,605 groundfish ages.
+Training and calibration procedures resulted in an additional 2,509 age estimates.
+Given production, quality control, and training procedures, the ADU recorded 13,852 groundfish ages.

 Correlations have been found between fish length, otolith morphometrics, and age.
 The ADU collects otolith measurements and uses them to identify and resolve age estimation, specimen sequence, data entry, and species identification errors.
-During processing, otolith length, height, and weight are recorded from a minimum of one age structure per fish (18,086 otoliths in 2018, representing 14 groundfish species).
+During processing, otolith length, height, and weight are recorded from a minimum of one age structure per fish (18,463 otoliths in 2019, representing 12 groundfish species).
 To identify possible age estimation errors, the ADU compares fish length, otolith weight, and age to estimated fish and otolith size-at-age ranges for lingcod, yelloweye rockfish, rougheye rockfish, shortraker rockfish, shortspine thornyhead, and sablefish.

-Estimated sizes-at-age were developed from von Bertalanffy and exponential growth models, and reasonable error ranges per size were entered into a database table.
+Estimated sizes-at-age were developed from Ludwig von Bertalanffy and exponential growth models, and reasonable error ranges per size were entered into a database table.

 To ensure consistency of age criteria across programs, the ADU exchanges specimens and data, attends workshops, and presents research through the Committee of Age Reading Experts (CARE; Working Group of the TSC).
-In 2018, ADU personnel participated in age structure exchanges to address agency and TSC concerns, prepared and presented CARE documents at the TSC meeting, and organized the 2019 CARE meeting.
-The ADU participated in four yelloweye rockfish age structure exchanges with Washington Department of Fish and Wildlife (WDFW), Northwest Fisheries Science Center in Newport, OR (NWFSC), Fisheries and Oceans Canada (DFO), and ADF&G in Homer to address TSC recommendations from 2017 and 2018.
-The ADU also participated in four sablefish exchanges with the Alaska Fisheries Science Center in Seattle, WA (AFSC), NWFSC, and DFO; one Pacific cod exchange with AFSC for training; and one lingcod exchange with WDFW to support an otolith/fin ray comparison study.
-During the 2018 TSC meeting, Kevin McNeel presented a CARE summary and recommendations to the subcommittee and, as the Chair of CARE, distributed TSC recommendations to CARE participants.
-McNeel also worked with AFSC personnel to organize the 2019 CARE meeting held in April at the AFSC Sandpoint facility in Seattle, WA. .
+In 2019, ADU personnel participated in age structure exchanges to address agency and TSC concerns, prepared CARE documents for the TSC meeting, and chaired, presented at, and helped organize the 2019 CARE meeting.
+The ADU reviewed the results of four yelloweye rockfish age structure exchanges with Washington Department of Fish and Wildlife (WDFW), Northwest Fisheries Science Center in Newport, OR (NWFSC), Fisheries and Oceans Canada (DFO), and ADF&G in Homer; and one Pacific cod exchange with the Alaska Fisheries Science Center in Seattle, WA (AFSC).
+The ADU also reviewed four sablefish exchanges with AFSC, NWFSC, and DFO and initiated one known-age sablefish exchange.